catseye/toolshelf/README.markdown

 immediately alter your search paths.

-In a shell which unlike `bash` does not support functions, this could also be done (soemwhat more crudely) with an alias.
+In a shell which unlike `bash` does not support functions, this could also be done (somewhat more crudely) with an alias.

 ### `toolshelf.py` ###